-Interior design is more than decorating.
-In terms of commercial offices it’s about understanding the behaviours of people within their workplace and creating functional spaces that meet their specific needs.
+Interior design for commercial spaces is more than decorating.
+It’s about understanding the behaviours of people within their workplace and creating functional spaces that meet their specific needs.
 Great workplace design companies understand that your office is a business tool to help you build brand awareness, foster a positive company culture and drive productivity across the organisation.

 Choosing a design team to undertake an office interior design project can be daunting.
 We’ve put together five common traits of great corporate interior design companies, so you can make the right choice and ensure your new office reaches its full potential.